MediaComem/comem-archidep/ex/git-automated-deployment.md

 ## :checkered_flag: What have I done?

-You have create a bare Git repository on your server and pushed the PHP todolist to that repository.
+You have created a bare Git repository on your server and pushed the PHP todolist to that repository.
 You have set up a Git hook: a shell script that is automatically executed every time a new commit is pushed.
-This script deploy the new version of the todolist by copying the new version to the correct directory.
+This script deploys the new version of the todolist by copying the new version to the correct directory.

 This allows you to deploy new versions by simply pushing to the repository on your server.
 You could add any command you wanted to your deployment script.